XavierEgan/StreamlinedGPT/README.md

+### THIS IS THE RESTRUCTURE BRANCH AND MOST OF THE FOLLOWING WILL BE INCORRECT

 # StreamlinedGPT
 StreamlinedGPT is a custom OpenAI Library that allows for easy interaction with the OpenAI API and management of tools.
 It sacrifices functionality for ease of use and maintainability.